-Welcome to Learning Resources at the Posnack School
+Welcome to Learning Resources at Posnack School

 Overview of Learning Resources

-Each student in LR follows a daily schedule of classes that includes a period during which they see the specialists in the Resource center.
+Each student in LR follows a daily schedule of classes that includes a period during which they see the specialists in the Learning Resource Center.
 During this time the student receives remediation and/or curricular support and is instructed in study and organizational skills and strategies that will aid him/her in becoming independent learners.

 In order to ensure success, the specialists in the Learning Resource Center communicate with parents on a regular basis about their child’s progress.
 They develop an Action Plan based on the child’s psycho-educational evaluation, and this plan is shared with and approved by the parents.

-Our specialists share the Action plan with the child’s classroom teachers, so that they are aware of the student’s needs in the classroom.
+Our specialists share the Action Plan with the child’s classroom teachers, so that they are aware of the student’s needs in the classroom.
 Accommodations are reviewed so that they can be properly implemented by the teachers.
 The LR specialists are in touch with the classroom teachers of each subject regarding daily assignments and upcoming assessments.
 They work as a team to find strategies that will best serve the student.

 Lower School Learning Resources

-This plan may include goals that target Reading skills: decoding, fluency and comprehension.
+This plan may include goals that target reading skills: decoding, fluency and comprehension.
 We utilize programs such as Orton- Gillingham (a multisensory approach to teaching phonics), Visualizing and Verbalizing (a program that teaches students how to utilize mental imagery) and Read Naturally (an online program which improves reading fluency and comprehension).
-Other areas that may be included in the goals are Writing skills and Math.
+Other areas that may be included in the goals are writing skills and math.

 The LR specialists work on study skills and organizational skills to aid each student in their studies.
-The specialists may provide services in the regular classrooms so that they can best support our students in both Resource room and classroom settings.
+The specialists may provide services in the regular classrooms so that they can best support our students in both Learning Resource room and classroom settings.